 Skip to main content

-This node is used to execute HTTP-type tasks, such as common POST, GET and other request types, and determines whether the node is successful based on the corresponding status code.
+This node is used to execute HTTP tasks such as common POST and GET requests.
+Node success is determined based on the returned status code.

-Fill in basic information (optional) for the current task node, enter node name and description in the input boxes.
-This information can help you better understand and manage nodes, making the entire offline development task process clearer and easier to maintain.
+Fill in the basic information for the current task node.
+Node Name and Description are optional, but they help you understand and manage the node more effectively and make the overall Offline Dev workflow clearer and easier to maintain.

 • Request parameter configuration: